PratikshitC/PratikshitC/README.md

 - 💬 Ask me about anything  .
 - 📫 How to reach me:Don't think twice Come and meet me directly.
 - 😄 Pronouns:his + her
-- ⚡ Fun fact: I am madarchod
+- ⚡ Fun fact: I am a comedian